jara001/f1tenth-rules/rules_v3.md

 9. External localization
     - GPS and similar indoor solutions are not allowed.
     - Exception: Organizers.
+10. Production cost
+    - No limits.
+    - **Starting from 2027 it will be limited to ~ 5000$.** (Current estimate.)
+    - Contains all components + price estimation of custom parts.
+        - The retail price must be free of any discounts.
+        - Custom parts: The price estimate for a company to manufacture your source file.

 Other sensors are not restricted, however they MUST be mentioned in the hardware list.